What is Salesforce Connect?

 Related reading: 4 Salesforce Best Practices for Data Migration

 Salesforce Connect is a powerful solution that provides a seamless connection between your external system and Salesforce - if your use case meets the narrow set of criteria that make it a good candidate for Salesforce Connect.
 If not, we encourage you to look at Xplenty, which has a much broader set of applications than Salesforce Connect.
 Also, Xplenty can help you implement your integration without using developer resources.
 Even if you do choose Salesforce Connect, Xplenty’s ability to connect Salesforce to dozens of disparate systems will allow you to build a key synchronization system with minimum hassle and coding.

-If you’re interested in learning more about Xplenty as a complement or alternative to Salesforce Connect, we’re happy to provide a demo, a seven-day free trial, and a free setup session with our implementation team.
-Just contact us here or give us a call at +1-888-884-6405.
+If you’re interested in learning more about Xplenty as a complement or alternative to Salesforce Connect, contact us to schedule a demo and risk-free trial today.